GeomorphOnline/GeomorphOnline.github.io/lessons/_hydrology/hydrograph.md

 ## Learning Goals

-* Know (and review) how water moves through a catchment, with a focus on its journey towards a river
+* Know (and review) how water moves through a catchment, with a focus on its journey towards a river.
-* Understand how a rainfall hyetograph can produce a discharge hydrograph
+* Understand how a rainfall hyetograph can produce a discharge hydrograph.
 * Know the definition of river discharge and its relationship both to mass balance through a watershed and flow through a channel.

 ## River discharge